Fort Stark in New Castle NH.

 Hampshire.
 Fort Stark was named in honor of John Stark who was a commander of N.H. forces at the Battle of Bennington in 1777.

-quieter NH State Parks along the seacoast.
+NH seacoast.
 There is a lot of old war history

 there (see the bottom of this report for more history about Fort Stark)